St. Petersburg and Sanibel Island Florida - February 2012

 Not Your Ordinary NY Garden

 In the photo above, upper left, citrus hangs heavy from a tree in the garden of the Sanibel Historical Museum.
 Upper right, a Banyan tree on the grounds of the Edison / Ford Winter Estates in Fort Myers.
 This single tree covers an acre of ground looking for the entire world like a forest.
-Click this link for a detailed panoramic view.
 Lower right, not a rare plant but I found this Foxglove in the Estate's garden particularly lovely.
 Bottom center, Ever seen a flowering palm tree?
 This one's on the grounds of Eckard College in St. Petersburg.
 Bottom left, On the grounds of the Sanibel Holiday Inn bananas ripen on the tree.

 | Return to Home Page |